 Another medication that can help with meth withdrawal is Bupropion.
 While Bupropion is typically prescribed to those who are trying to quit smoking, it has been known to help reduce drug cravings as well.

-If you or someone you know is suffering from meth addiction, it’s important to remember that help is available.
+If you or someone you know is suffering from meth addiction or another stimulant use disorder, it’s important to remember that help is available.

 At Eagle Creek Ranch Recovery we understand that not every treatment option works for every person or every type of addiction.
 That’s why we will work with you to create a custom treatment plan designed to fit you and your needs.

-For more information about our meth addiction rehab facility, and the treatment plans that we offer, contact us today to get started on the road to recovery.
+For more information about our meth addiction rehab facility, and the treatment plans that we offer, reach out to our team.
+We are ready to help you get started on the road to recovery.

 Kendall Maloof is the clinical director at Eagle Creek Ranch Recovery.
 She is a licensed marriage and family therapist and has held multiple leadership roles before settling here at Eagle Creek.
 Kendall received her master’s degree in marriage and family therapy from the Chicago School of Professional Psychology in 2016.
 Her career in mental and behavioral health began in 2014 when she took up internships in both the nonprofit and for profit sectors.
 She interned at multiple reputable companies, such as The Living Success Center and 449 Recovery in California.

 In 2019, Kendall became the clinical director of Sunsets Recovery for Woman, a dual diagnosis program in southern California.
 Kendall is a natural leader.
 She has an incredible ability to problem solve and stay calm in any situation.
 Kendall never fails to show up when she is needed, and her calm demeanor makes her team and clients feel at ease.
 Eagle Creek Ranch Recovery is proud to have Kendall as our clinical director.